bergesinstitute/graf-method/book-4-unit-6.md

 *¿Has terminado la tarea?* (Have you finished the homework?)

-*Son las tres y todavía no he comido.* (It's three and I haven't eaten yet/I still haven't eaten.)
+*Son las tres y todavía no he comido.* (It's three and I haven't eaten yet / I still haven't eaten.)

 ## Uso de los tiempos compuestos (usage of the compound tenses)